-“I joined the Challenger League during my internship with the Lee County School System and it was one of the best decisions I have ever made.
-I have met many wonderful people during my time in the league.
+"I am so thankful to be a part of the Challenger League!
+I have met so many wonderful people since this began.
 Being able to provide these players with the chance to be a part of a team and helping them discover abilities they may not have known they had has been a fun and rewarding experience for me.

 I hope that I am able to teach these kids a portion of what I have learned from them.
 I am honored and excited to be a part of this league, and I can’t wait to see what is yet to come."

 "My desire to help others led me to a career in social work.
 I received a bachelors degree in psychology, then pursued my masters in social work from Valdosta State College.
 In 1999, began my career as a case manger for a residential program for adults with disabilities.